 “This is Captain Nemo speaking.
 Welcome aboard the Nautilus.
 We are proceeding on a course that will take us on a voyage 20,000 leagues under the sea.
 En route, we will pass beneath the Polar Ice Cap and then probe depths seldom seen by man.”

-This year, we’ve spent quite a bit of time in our Lost Legends series, journeying through the revered history of long-gone, fan-favorite attractions – to the cold depths of space in the terrifying Alien Encounter, the whimsical realms of Journey into Imagination, the sleek aerial highways of the PeopleMover, the "inside" story of Epcot's queasy Body Wars, the frigid north of Maelstrom, the distant cities of tomorrow on Horizons, and so many more.
+For years now, you've been part of developing out Theme Park Tourist's Lost Legends series, journeying through the revered history of long-gone, fan-favorite attractions – to the cold depths of space in the terrifying Alien Encounter, the whimsical realms of Journey into Imagination, the sleek aerial highways of the PeopleMover, the "inside" story of Epcot's queasy Body Wars, the frigid north of Maelstrom, the distant cities of tomorrow on Horizons, and so many more.
 All along, we’ve asked for you to record your memories and thoughts, and to tell us which of the forgotten attractions you’d like to read about next.

 You spoke loud and clear, and today, we’ll finally explore the cloudless waters of a Magic Kingdom classic: 20,000 Leagues Under the Sea: Submarine Voyage.
 We'll dive into the history of this stunning underwater dark ride, walk through the ride experience, then discuss what happened to the ride and what you'll find in its place today.
 So, as Captain Nemo would say at each Nautilus launch: “Make yourselves comfortable, but please, remain seated at all times.
 Prepare to dive!”

-Originally an 1870 novel by Jules Verne (author of Journey to the Center of the Earth, Around the World in 80 Days, From the Earth to the Moon, and other famous adventure stories), the tale recounts a New York based expedition sent to verify accounts of a mysterious sea monster.
-What they find instead is the reclusive Captain Nemo (played in the 1954 film by James Mason) aboard an unthinkably advanced submarine called the Nautilus.
-On board, the adventurers encounter coral reefs, polar ice caps, and – most memorably – an attack by a giant squid.
+The Jules Verne tale recounts a New York based expedition sent to verify accounts of a mysterious sea monster.
+What they find instead is the reclusive inventor Captain Nemo (played in the film by James Mason) aboard an unthinkably advanced submarine called the Nautilus.
+On board, the adventurers encounter coral reefs, the Atlantic ice barrier, and – most memorably – an attack by a giant squid (using state of the art electro-mechanical effects and puppetry).

 So with the opening of Disneyland nearing and Tomorrowland failing to meet Walt’s expectations, Imagineers decided to bring the sets and props from the film to Disneyland and display them as a walkthrough exhibit in Tomorrowland.
 From the park's very first day of operation, it was home to 20,000 Leagues Under the Sea.